microsoft/api-guidelines/Guidelines.md

 Note: The use of the HTTP Date is inconsistent with the use of ISO 8601 Date Format used throughout this document, but is explicitly defined by the HTTP standard in [RFC 7231][rfc-7231-7-1-1-1].
 Services SHOULD prefer the integer number of seconds (in decimal) format over the HTTP date format.

 ### 13.3.
 Retention policy for operation results
-In some situations, the result of a long running operation is not a resource that can be addressed.
+In some situations, the result of a long-running operation is not a resource that can be addressed.
-For example, if you invoke a long running Action that returns a Boolean (rather than a resource).
+For example, if you invoke a long-running Action that returns a Boolean (rather than a resource).
 In these situations, the Location header points to a place where the Boolean result can be retrieved.

 Which begs the question: "How long should operation results be retained?"

 A recommended minimum retention time is 24 hours.

-Operations SHOULD transition to "tombstone" for an additional period of time prior to being purged from the system.
+Operations SHOULD transition to "tombstone" for an additional period before being purged from the system.

 ## 14. Throttling, Quotas, and Limits
 ### 14.1.
 Principles
 Services should be as responsive as possible, so as not to block callers.
-As a rule of thumb any API call that is expected to take longer than 0.5 seconds in the 99th percentile, should consider using the Long-running Operations pattern for those calls.
+As a rule of thumb, any API call that is expected to take longer than 0.5 seconds in the 99th percentile, should consider using the Long-running Operations pattern for those calls.
-Obviously, services cannot guarantee these response times in the face of potentially unlimited load from callers.
-Services should therefore design and document call request limits for clients, and respond with appropriate, actionable errors and error messages if these limits are exceeded.
+Services cannot guarantee these response times in the face of a potentially unlimited load from callers.
+Services should, therefore, design and document call request limits for clients, and respond with appropriate, actionable errors and error messages if these limits are exceeded.
 Services should respond quickly with an error when they are generally overloaded, rather than simply respond slowly.
 Finally, many services will have quotas on calls, perhaps a number of operations per hour or day, usually related to a service plan or price.
-When these quotas are exceeded services must also provide immediate, actionable errors.
+When these quotas are exceeded, services must also provide immediate, actionable errors.
-Quotas and Limits should be scoped to a customer unit: a subscription, a tenant, an application, a plan, or without any other identification a range of ip addresses…as appropriate to the service goals so that the load is properly shared and one unit is not interfering with another.
+Quotas and Limits should be scoped to a customer unit: a subscription, a tenant, an application, a plan, or without any other identification, a range of IP addresses…as appropriate to the service goals so that the load is appropriately shared and one unit is not interfering with another.

 ### 14.2.
 Return Codes (429 vs 503)
 HTTP specifies two return codes for these scenarios: '429 Too Many Requests' and '503 Service Unavailable'.
-Services should use 429 for cases where clients are making too many calls and can fix the situation by changing their call pattern.
+Services should use 429 for cases where clients are making too many calls and can fix the situation by changing their call patterns.
-Services should respond with 503 in cases where general load or other problems outside the control of the individual callers is responsible for the service becoming slow.
+Services should respond with 503 in cases where general load or other problems outside the control of the individual callers are responsible for the service becoming slow.
-In all cases, services should also provide information suggesting how long the callers should wait before trying in again.
+In all cases, services should also provide information suggesting how long the callers should wait before trying it again.
 Clients should respect these headers and also implement other transient fault handling techniques.
 However, there may be clients that simply retry immediately upon failure, potentially increasing the load on the service.
-To handle this, services should design so that returning 429 or 503 is as inexpensive as possible, either by putting in special fastpath code, or ideally by depending on a common frontdoor or load balancer that provides this functionality.
+To handle this, services should design so that returning 429 or 503 is as inexpensive as possible, either by putting in special fast-path code or ideally by depending on a common frontdoor or load balancer that provides this functionality.

 ### 14.3.
 Retry-After and RateLimit Headers
 The Retry-After header is the standard way for responding to clients who are being throttled.
-It is also common, but optional, in the case of limits and quotas (but not overall system load) to respond with header describing the limit that was exceeded.
+It is also common, but optional, in the case of limits and quotas (but not overall system load) to respond with a header describing the limit that was exceeded.
 However, services across Microsoft and the industry use a wide range of different headers for this purpose.
 We recommend using three headers to describe the limit, the number of calls remaining under the limit, and the time when the limit will reset.
 However, other headers may be appropriate for specific types of limits.
-In all cases these must be documented.
+In all cases, these must be documented.

 ### 14.4.
 Service Guidance
 Services should choose time windows as appropriate for the SLAs or business objectives.